 Nous sommes toujours en train de traduire le site pour cette langue, vous rencontrerez donc des traductions manquantes.
 Les articles et guides ne sont disponibles qu'en anglais pour le moment.
 Si vous souhaitez nous aider à traduire, veuillez rejoindre notre Discord.

 The Elementalist New World Ice Gauntlet Build combines the Fire Staff and Ice Gauntlet to provide Top Tier AOE damage and good burst damage when played correctly.
 In this build guide, we will go through everything you need to know to pilot the Elementalist PVP build successfully.

-Fireball is the key ability for Firestaff.
-You will use Fireball off cooldown to apply pressure to targets at range and reduce the cooldowns of the rest of your abilities.
-Flamethrower applies tons of damage pressure to melee targets and helps you kill people through healing.
+Fireball is the key ability for Fire staff.
+You will use Fireball off cooldown to apply pressure to targets at range and apply Smolder to your targets.
+Fire Staff has a lot of tools that applies tons of damage pressure to melee and ranged targets and helps you kill people through healing.

 Burnout is a great utility spell than can help you kite melee builds and dash out of danger.
-Also, Burnout can be used offensively, but it’s recommended to save burnout for defensive instances in most situations.
+Also, Burnout can be used offensively as it explodes at the end of travel, but it’s recommended to save burnout for defensive instances in most situations.

 Ice Shower is the key ability of the Ice Gauntlet and one of the best CC abilities in New World.
 Learning how to land Ice Shower on targets is key to setting up kills for you and your group.
 Ice Storm provides good AOE damage that can be used as zone control or pressure targets.

 Entombed is the final active ability in the Ice Gauntlet Mastery tree.
 It is a Utility spell that can help you survive the pressure and minimize damage taken if used correctly.

 The attribute split for the Elementalist build is 350 INT, 150 CON